gv3Dev/Dis.Solves/README.md

 A purchase key will be given to the user upon purchase of the script.
 The script costs $25 for one class and $5 dollars for every additional class.
 Payment can be sent via: Cashapp, Venmo, and Apple Pay/Apple Cash. 🔑
 <br><br>
 <h3>Disclaimer: </h3>
-<i><b>You can not hold me liable for your actions.
-This tool is for educational purposes only.
+<i><b>If you purchase this tool you take full responsibility.
+You can not hold me liable for your and other peoples actions.
+This tool is for demonstrational and research purposes only, just a fun side project of mine.
 Use of this tool can lead to disciplinary action due to academic dishonesty.
 You have been warned ‼ ⚠</b></i>
 <br><br>
 <h3>Steps for use: </h3>
 <ol style="margin-bottom:10px;">